 Land AC.
 Bases of the plantation society.
+Vol. Documentary history of the United States.
 New York: Harper & Row; 1969.

 Savitt TL.
 Medicine and slavery: the diseases and health care of blacks in Antebellum Virginia.
 Urbana, III: University of Illinois Press; 1981.